apache/metron/metron-platform/metron-indexing/README.md

 ### Elasticsearch
 Metron comes with built-in templates for the default sensors for Elasticsearch.
 When adding a new sensor, it will be necessary to add a new template defining the output fields appropriately.
 In addition, there is a requirement for a field `alert` of type `nested` for Elasticsearch 2.x installs.
-This is detailed at [metron-elasticsearch](../metron-elasticsearch/README.md#using-metron-with-elasticsearch-2x)
+This is detailed at [Using Metron with Elasticsearch 2.x](../metron-elasticsearch/README.md#using-metron-with-elasticsearch-2x)

 ### Indexing Configuration Examples
 For a given  sensor, the following scenarios would be indicated by